 Filing Requirements

-Every year, companies must prepare and transmit their SEC N-PX filing using EDGAR, the SEC's electronic filing system.
+Every year, funds and certain types of advisors must prepare and transmit their SEC N-PX filing using EDGAR, the SEC's electronic filing system and conforming to the SEC's new data tagging adn structured format rules.
 The form will subsequently be made accessible to the public; there is no separate process for making the N-PX publicly available.